South Sudan, Sudan trade accusations in setback to peace deal

-JUBA/KHARTOUM Sudan and South Sudan accused one another of incursions in disputed border zones on Wednesday, jeopardising plans to secure the boundary and resume cross-border oil flows vital to their economies.
+JUBA/KHARTOUM Sudan and South Sudan accused one another of incursions in disputed border areas on Wednesday, jeopardising plans to secure the boundary and resume cross-border oil flows.

-The two former civil war foes agreed in September to end hostilities and restart oil exports from the south through Sudan after coming close to war again in April, the worst violence since the south became independent in July 2011.
+The two former civil war foes agreed in September to end hostilities and restart vital southern oil exports through Sudan after coming close to war again in April, the worst violence since the south became independent in July 2011.

 But relations have soured again in the past few days after both sides failed to agree on how to move their forces back from the unmarked joint border, something both had said must happen before oil exports resume.

-South Sudan's army said Sudanese warplanes had bombed its side of the border, killing a civilian and wounding four others, - the first such accusation since the September deal.
+South Sudan's army said Sudanese warplanes had bombed its side of the border, killing one civilian and wounding four others, in the first such accusation since the September deal.

 "Sudan bombed our people in Northern Bahr al Ghazal.
 The bombing happened yesterday at 2 p.m.," army spokesman Philip Aguer said.
 "We were caught by surprise."

-Sudan denied the accusation, saying its forces had attacked a camp some 40 km (25 miles) inside Sudanese territory used by rebels who are fighting the Khartoum government.
+Sudan denied the accusation, saying they had attacked a camp some 40 km (25 miles) inside Sudanese territory used by rebels who are fighting the Khartoum government.

 "The armed forces conducted an internal battle deep in its territory," Sudanese military spokesman Al-Sawarmi Khalid said in a statement on Wednesday.